 You Have the Right to Remain Silent, and You Should Use It.

 Everything you say and do could incriminate you from the moment you are accused of a crime.
-An innocent person often feels obliged to speak with police to seem accommodating and guiltless.
-If the police or a law enforcement officer wants to talk to you, the best option is to remain silent.
-Police trick many innocent people into saying something that seems incriminating or contradictory, leading to the false impression that they are guilty of something.
-Police are trying to collect evidence and build a case, not a search for justice.
+An innocent person often feels obligated to speak with the police, thinking it makes them seem accommodating and guiltless.
+If the police or a law enforcement officer wants to talk to you, the best option is to remain silent!
+Police trick many innocent people into saying something that seems innocent enough but is, in fact, incriminating or contradictory, leading to the false impression that they are guilty of something.
+Police are trying to collect evidence and build a case, not searching for justice.
 If anyone has accused you of a crime or the police are investigating you, immediately call one of Michigan’s top law firms, LEWIS & DICKSTEIN, P.L.L.C., to represent you and leave the rest to your seasoned legal representation.
 NEVER waive your 5th Amendment right to remain silent.

 If I’m innocent, what is the harm in speaking with the police?

 The accused may worry their refusal to speak will be mistaken for guilt.
 Do not talk to law enforcement or waive your 5th Amendment right to remain silent, whether guilty or innocent.
-Even when innocent, being accused of a crime is anxiety-provoking and may cause you to misspeak when telling police where you were at the time of the crime.
+Being accused of a crime is anxiety-provoking, and even innocent people may misspeak when telling the police where they were at the time of the crime.
 Failing to remember your whereabouts with 100% accuracy will be perceived as guilty anyway!
-Additionally, an officer can easily misremember what you said later or fail to read your Miranda Rights properly.
+Additionally, an officer can easily misremember what you said or fail to read your Miranda Rights properly.
+That is why it is essential to stay silent until you can get an experienced attorney from LEWIS & DICKSTEIN, P.L.L.C. by your side!

 What do Miranda Rights have to do with the 5th Amendment right to remain silent?